 ‘A breath of life from God entered them, and they stood up on their feet.
 The words bring to mind Ezekiel’s description of the resurrection of the whole house of Israel:

 So I prophesied as I was commanded.
-And as I prophesied, there was a sound, and behold, a rattling [or an earthquake], and the bones came together, bone to its bone.
+And as I prophesied, there was a sound, and behold, an earthquake [LXX: seismos], and the bones came together, bone to its bone.
 And I looked, and behold, there were sinews on them, and flesh had come upon them, and skin had covered them.
 But there was no breath in them.
-Then he said to me, “Prophesy to the breath; prophesy, son of man [or Adam], and say to the breath, Thus says the Lord God: Come from the four winds, O breath, and breathe on these slain, that they may live.”
+Then he said to me, “Prophesy to the breath.
+Prophesy, son of man [or Adam], and say to the breath, Thus says the Lord God: Come from the four winds, O breath, and breathe on these slain, that they may live.”
 So I prophesied as he commanded me, and the breath came into them, and they lived and stood on their feet, a very, very great army.

 Then he said to me, “Son of man, these bones are the whole house of Israel.
 Behold, they say, ‘Our bones are dried up, and our hope is lost; we are indeed cut off.’
 Therefore prophesy, and say to them, Thus says the Lord God: Behold, I will open your graves and raise you from your graves, O my people.
 And I will bring you into the land of Israel.
 And you shall know that I am the Lord, when I open your graves, and raise you from your graves, O my people.
 And I will put my Spirit within you, and you shall live, and I will place you in your own land.”
 (Ezek 37:7-14)

-God at last fulfils his yet-to-be-fulfilled four-thousand-year-old covenant with Abraham, to give his offspring the land from the wadi of Egypt (close to the present Egyptian/Israeli border) to the river Euphrates (Gen 15:18).
-The promise is repeated by the prophets numerous times, and reciprocally the psalms express the hope of resurrection to the land numerous times.
-He will fuse together the tribes of the northern kingdom and the tribes of the southern kingdom and make the nation one again.
+God at last fulfils his yet-to-be-fulfilled four-thousand-year-old covenant with Abraham, to give to his offspring the land from the wadi of Egypt (close to the present Egyptian/Israeli border) to the river Euphrates (Gen 15:18).
+The prophets repeat the promise numerous times, and the psalms express the hope of resurrection to the land numerous times.
+He will fuse together the tribes of the northern kingdom and the tribes of the southern kingdom to make them one again.
 He will gather the descendants of Israel from among the peoples and bring them back to their own land.
 How can the promises be fulfilled except by the resurrection of the dead?
 Jews in the Diaspora have lived and died away from the promised land for two and a half millennia; the northern tribes do not even exist as a distinguishable entity.
-While they lived, they did not receive what was promised, because God foresaw something better (Heb 11:40).
+While they lived, they did not receive what was promised, because God foresaw something better for them (Heb 11:40).

-‘Breath’, ‘wind’ and ‘spirit’ are all the same word (ruach).
+‘Breath’, ‘wind’ and ‘spirit’ are all the same word, ruach.
 Without the spirit which God breathes into a child when he knits the parts together in the womb (Eccl 11:5, Ps 139:13, Job 31:15) the body is lifeless, just as Adam’s body was lifeless (Gen 2:7).
-How can any believer assent to the doctrine that there is no such thing as ‘spirit’?
+How can any believer assent to the doctrine that there is no such thing as spirit?
 Will he be content, rising from the dead, with the reconstitution of flesh and bones?
 Are we just atoms obeying the laws of physics?
-God forgive us!